ncbdrck/realros/README.md

 ```

 ### Other Packages
-ROS_RL also requires the following additional packages:
+RealROS also requires the following additional packages:
 - XTerm for terminal emulation:
     ```shell
     sudo apt install xterm